MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/extent-tags.md

 > [!NOTE]
 >
 > * Avoid excessive use of `ingest-by` tags.
-> * Assigning unique `ingest-by` tags for each ingestion call might severely impact performance.
+> * Assigning unique `ingest-by` tags for each ingestion call can significantly impact performance.
 > * If the pipeline is known to have data duplications, we recommend that you solve these duplications before ingesting data.

 ### Examples